 How Does a Not-At-Fault Accident Affect Your Insurance?

-On average, a not-at-fault accident will cause drivers rates to go up by 4%, though it usually depends on the state and insurance company.
+On average, a not-at-fault accident will cause drivers’ rates to go up by 4%, though it usually depends on the state and insurance company.
 For example, California and Oklahoma do not allow insurers to raise rates after not-at-fault accidents.
-Drivers insured by State Farm didn’t see their rates go up at all if their accident was caused by another driver.
+Similarly, drivers insured by State Farm don’t see their rates go up at all if their accident was caused by another driver.

 Even if you didn’t cause the car accident, your insurance company might still have to pay.
 If you live in a no-fault state, for instance, your insurer has to pay for your medical expenses no matter who was at fault for the accident.
 Similarly, if you’re hit by an uninsured motorist, your policy might pay for the damages, depending on what type of coverage you have.
 Your insurance company will take any such expenses into consideration when recalculating your premium.